 Of note is NeighborhoodScout's research finding that the Fort Leonard Wood East neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Fort Leonard Wood East community truly stands out from the rest in this regard.

-Renter-occupied real estate is dominant in the Fort Leonard Wood East neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the Fort Leonard Wood East neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Fort Leonard Wood East neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 44.3%, which is higher than 98.2% of all U.S. neighborhoods.

 Did you know that the Fort Leonard Wood East neighborhood has more British and French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.4% of this neighborhood's residents have British ancestry and 4.4% have French Canadian ancestry.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Fort Leonard Wood East neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.4% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.